jjshoots/jet.io/about/index.md

 My name is Jet, but for those on the formal side: Tai Jun Jet.

+I come from a small country known as Malaysia.
+Currently, I am a first year PhD student at [AVAILab](https://availab.org/), with [Dr. Mauro S. Innocente](https://msinnocente.com/) as my main supervisor.
+My research work revolves around the utilization of artificial intelligence enabled drones to inform of maintenance needs on public transport systems.

-I reside in a small country known as Malaysia, and have completed my undergraduate's degree in Mechanical Engineering on January 2020.
-I was previously a research assistant for an Unmanned Aerial Vehicles Laboratory at Taylor's University under [Dr. Phang](http://phangsweeking.com/).
-Now, I'm a simulation and software engineer at an unnamed company.
+I completed my undergraduate's degree in Mechanical Engineering on January 2020, and was a research assistant for an Unmanned Aerial Vehicles Laboratory at Taylor's University under [Dr. Phang](http://phangsweeking.com/).
+My work here involved around first-principles derived autonomous navigational algorithms and novel aggressive flight control algorithms.

 My first introduction to control and electronics came with the classic challenge of designing an inverted pendulum.
 Since then, I have dabbled in countless electronics and mechanical engineering projects, from automated aircraft painters to scratch build quadrotor vehicles based off the Arduino framework (including sketchy self-developed firmware and single channel RF controller).

-Right now I'm developing a robust yet lightweight obstacle avoidance and navigational algorithm for drones that allows high flight speeds with guaranteed convergence to the target.
-This project is essentially my final year thesis.
+Not too long ago, I jumped on the AI bandwagon, and promptly fell in love with it.

-Outside of my professional work, I enjoy fishkeeping, music, and photography.
+Outside of my professional work, I enjoy fishkeeping, music, photography, and freestyle FPV flight.
 Though I'm far from being a professional in any of those fields, I also enjoy the calmness of driving down a freeway in the middle of the night.
 Feel free to send me electronic mail or DM me on [Instagram](https://www.instagram.com/{{ site.author.instagram }})!

 Best Regards,